SawinduSamuditha/SawinduSamuditha/README.md

 # Hi 👋, I'm Sawindu Samuditha

-### 🚀 A Passionate Software Engineering Student from Sri Lanka
+### 🚀 A Passionate Software Engineering Undergraduate from Sri Lanka

 I'm a **Higher National Diploma in Software Engineering** student with a strong interest in **IoT, Mobile App Development, and Data Warehousing**.
 I love learning new technologies and building innovative projects that solve real-world problems.